 To make good cream cheese jelly, I used cream cheese wedge original Swiss flavor from laughing cow.
 That was the brand that I grew up with, and now they’re making more and more flavors and in cubed style too.
 You could pick just any flavor or use your favorite cream cheese block.

 Another note is on the jelly.
 There are many types that you probably familiar with.
-One is Agar Agar powder, those usually sold in small packet of telephone brand.
+One is Agar Agar powder, those usually sold in a small packet of telephone brand.
 Then there’s the normal jelly powder where you would use to make jello.
 Here’s the thing, Agar tends to make firm/crispy block and hold shape quite well.
-Jelly powder, when cooked, tends to be more flexible, pliable and easy to sip through a straw.
+Jelly powder, when cooked, tends to be more flexible, pliable, and easy to sip through a straw.

 Another note is on the jelly/jello flavors.
 Since cream cheese is cheesy (of course), we would want the jelly taste to be mildly sweet with a hint of bitter (coffee, chocolate, cocoa) or sour (orange, lemon…) to balance them out.
-Our milk tea already sweet with condensed milk, so surely these contrast flavored jelly would stand out and give the perfect balance.
+Our milk tea already sweet with condensed milk, so surely these contrast flavored jelly would stand out and give a perfect balance.